fikretgit/my-devops-10_22/hands-on/Kubernetes/eks-01-managing-kubernete-cluster-with-eks/README.md

         <i>Explain the necessity of using dedicated VPC for the cluster.</i>

-    - Select default VPC security or create one with SSH connection.
+    - Select default VPC security or create one with SSH connection and https.

         <i>Explain the necessity of using dedicated Securitygroup for the cluster.</i>